Fuguety/College-UPSA/README.md

  > Exercise 1: Plays with arrays and writes them on a Json file </br>
  > Exercise 2: Simulates a 'data_base' of a university (create student/professor and assign them to class subject)

-- Algebra -> Python codes that use the math library
+- Algebra -> Python codes that use the numpy library
   > 1 and 2 are both related to matrix